-The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with the State Audit Guide and which are described in the accompanying Schedule of State Compliance Findings and Recommendations as item 2017-1.
-Our opinion on compliance was not modified with respect to these matters.
+The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with the State Compliance Audit Guide and which are described in the accompanying schedule of findings and recommendations as 2019-1.
+Our opinion on compliance is not modified with respect to these matters.

-The City's response to the noncompliance findings identified in our audit is described in the accompanying Schedule of State Compliance Findings and Recommendations.
+The City's response to the noncompliance findings identified in our audit is described in the accompanying schedule of findings and recommendations as 2019-1.
 The City's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.